Secret Network

 Using encrypted payloads for VRF

 Need help with using encrypted payloads with Secretpath or want to discuss use cases for your dApp?
-Please ask in the Secret Network Telegram or Discord.
+Please ask in the Secret Network or Discord.

 Install and import dependencies